Siamak Ansari

-Siamak Ansari (سیامک انصاری; born August 3, 1968) is an Iranian actor and director, mostly known for his appearances in sitcom comedy series.
+Siamak Ansari (سیامک انصاری; born 3 August 1968) is an actor and director, mostly known for his appearances in sitcom comedy series.

 He has many feature films and has worked with major Iranian film directors.
 He has been nominated for a best-selling actor, and best actor nomination for Fajr and Hafiz Film Festivals.

 He studied arts and got his bachelor's from Azad University.
 He married Tannaz Hadian in 2011 but got divorced later in 2018.

 In April 2007, Ansari made his directing debut named Faza Navardan (the Astronauts).
 This included cast from Shabhaye Barareh: Hadi Kazemi, Reza Shafiei Jam and Shaghayegh Dehghan and also Nasrollah Radesh from Baghe Mozaffar.